-If the issues between you and your spouse are not resolved AND you do not have a Separation and Property Settlement Agreement, an attorney can help you begin a divorce case as a Contested Divorce.
+If the issues between you and your spouse are not resolved AND you do not have a Separation and Property Settlement Agreement, a Washington, DC divorce attorney can help you begin a divorce case as a Contested Divorce.

 This type of filing begins with a Complaint for Absolute Divorce along with a Summons and a Cross-Reference Intake Form filed together with the necessary filing fee.

 - Once your case is filed, your spouse will have to be formally served with copies of the papers.
 There are specific court rules explaining the requirements for serving your spouse with the papers.